Pancreas transplantTransplant - pancreas; Transplantation - pancreas

 The surgery for a pancreas transplant takes about 3 hours.
-However, the operation is usually done at the same time as a kidney transplant in diabetic patients with kidney disease.
+This operation is usually done at the same time as a kidney transplant in diabetic patients with kidney disease.
 The combined operation takes about 6 hours.

 Why the Procedure Is Performed

 The pancreas makes a substance called insulin.
-Insulin moves glucose, which is sugar, from the blood into the muscles, fat, and liver cells, where it can be used as fuel.
+Insulin moves glucose, a sugar, from the blood into the muscles, fat, and liver cells, where it can be used as fuel.

-In people with type 1 diabetes, the pancreas doens't make enough, or sometimes any, insulin.
-This causes glucose to build up in the blood, leading to high blood-sugar levels.
-High blood sugar levels can cause many complications, including:
+In people with type 1 diabetes, the pancreas does notmake enough, or sometimes any, insulin.
+This causes glucose to build up in the blood, leading to a high level of sugar in the blood.
+High blood sugar over a long time can cause many complications, including: